aiven/terraform-provider-aiven/docs/resources/database.md

 # Database Resource

-The Database resource allows the creation and management of an Aiven Databases.
+The Database resource allows the creation and management of Aiven Databases.

 ## Example Usage